deliveroo/routemaster-drain/README.md

 ### Expire Cache data for all notified resources

-You may wish to maintain a coherent cache but don't need the cache to be warmed before you process incoming events.
-In that case, use the cache as detailed above but swap the `Caching` drain out for `CachingBusting`
+You may wish to maintain a coherent cache, but don't need the cache to be warmed before you process incoming events.
+In that case, use the cache as detailed above but swap the `Caching` drain out for `CacheBusting`

 ```ruby
 require 'routemaster/drain/caching_busting'